 We've provided a list of some of the most comfortable mattresses while also being cost-affordable and providing quick relief to active students.
 One top pick is Bear mattress, which is made for folks that need to recover from a long day with added layers of comfort and cooling to ensure that your sleep is the most fulfilling.
 Another great option is the Nectar, which is cost saving, while still being extremely comfortable, while the Amore is an ultra-comfortable mattress with coils for those that want deeper comfort.

 One of the most popular mattress brands, Nectar has revolutionized the all-foam mattress industry with designs that focus on universally comfy firmness and support.
-With 3 mattresses to choose from, customers report balanced pressure relief and support with enhanced cooling.
-With value-add differentiators like a full year trial and 'forever' warranty, thick quality materials for the price, optional white glove delivery, and 'Buy Now, Pay Later' financing through Affirm, it's a serious brand to consider for value-conscious shoppers.
+With 3 all-foam mattresses and even some newer hybrid options, customers have reported enhanced cooling and supreme pressure relief in the Nectar Premier & Premier Copper.
+With value-add benefits like a full year trial and 'forever' warranty, quality materials for the price, and 'Buy Now, Pay Later' financing options, it should be a serious consideration for value-conscious shoppers.
+Now available in Canada.
 From the UK?
 See our review for the UK version.

 Dreamfoam Bedding is a lower cost brand by Brooklyn Bedding.
 These economy mattresses offer competitive options for the budget conscious shopper, while still having a good selection of choices featuring hypoallergenic latex, foam, and coil.
 Because of the lower prices, there are lower quality materials used in the mattresses, which isn't ideal for all sleepers, but for those that are looking for a temporary solution or a guest room mattress, these might work just fine.